AdobeDocs/experience-platform.en/help/query-service/ui/parameterized-queries.md

 >[!TIP]
 >
->Change tabs from [!UICONTROL Query parameters] to [!UICONTROL Console] to see the console output of the query.
+>Change tabs from [!UICONTROL Query parameters] to [!UICONTROL Console] to view the console output of the query.

-If after running the query once, you remove a parameter and try to execute the query again, an error message is displayed in the [!UICONTROL Query parameters] section to alert you.
+If you remove a parameter and try to execute the query again after it has already been run, an error message is displayed in the [!UICONTROL Query parameters] section to alert you.

 ![The Query Editor with an empty value field and the query parameters error highlighted.](../images/ui/parameterized-queries/query-parameter-error.png)

 ## Use query logs details to check parameter values {#check-parameter-values}

-You cannot save parameters within templates as the values used are not persisted.
+You cannot save parameters within templates as the values used are not persistent.
 However, you can check the [!UICONTROL Query log details] page to find the parameter values used in a query run.
-In this case, the logs do not indicate that the query was a parameterized query run.
+In this case, the logs do not indicate that the query was a parameterized query.
 See the [query logs documentation](./query-logs.md) for instructions on how to find the values used.

 ![The query logs view with the SQL of a parameterized query highlighted in the details section.](../images/ui/parameterized-queries/parameterized-query-logs.png)